KaushikKC/vyper-tutorials/README.md

    - For ControlledSpender: Send ETH to contract address
    - For StreamCap: Send ETH when creating stream
    - For CommitRelease: Deposit when committing
+   - For TimeLock: Send ETH when creating lock
+   - For RateLimiter: No funding needed (rate limiting only)
+   - For Escrow: Send ETH when creating escrow

 4. **Configure contracts:**
    ```python